Whether you’re first taking out a mortgage or planning to remortgage to a better deal later down the line, there are normally fees to do so.

 CML mortgage tariff

 To help you understand the fees you’re paying on your mortgage, the Council of Mortgage Lenders (CML) has worked with its members to launch a simplified tariff of mortgage charges.
-The lenders involved have all agreed to use the same names for all their charges, which is designed to make it easier for customers to compare costs across providers – you can check out the details here.
+The lenders involved have all agreed to use the same names for all their charges, which is designed to make it easier for customers to compare costs across providers.

 We hope that helps you understand what fees may apply when you close your mortgage.
 To see how this will affect you and your mortgage, check your offer letter or get in touch with your lender.